 1.1.
 In these Rules, the following words and expressions have the following meanings:

 1.1.1.
-‘Authorised Kit’ means each Match playing kit approved by the Board in accordance with Rule 16 below;
+‘Authorised Kit’ means each Match playing kit approved by the Board in accordance with Rule 15 below.

-1.1.2.
-‘Business Day’ means a day that is not a Saturday or Sunday or a public or bank holiday in Wales.
+1.1.3.
+‘Business Day’ means a day that is not a Saturday or Sunday nor a public or bank holiday in Wales.

-1.1.11.
-‘General Meeting’ means any meeting of the Clubs and shall include the Annual General Meeting and any Extraordinary General Meetings called in accordance with Rule 4 below.
+1.1.12.
+‘General Meeting’ means any meeting of the Clubs (or the Clubs in one of the Divisions, as the context requires) and shall include the Annual General Meeting and any Extraordinary General Meetings called in accordance with Rule 4 below.

 1.1.18.
 ‘Player’ means any male association football player, whether or not registered with the FAW to play for a Club.